 Memorial Day Restaurant Specials: 5 Winning Tactics

-If you’d like to show your appreciation to veterans and military families on May 28th but don’t know where to start, we put together a list of our top Memorial Day restaurant specials to give you some ideas.
+If you’d like to show your appreciation to veterans and military families on this holiday but don’t know where to start, we put together a list of our top Memorial Day restaurant specials to give you some ideas.

 Make veterans and military families feel special with a promotion exclusively for them.
-A few ideas could be free meal, percentage off of a meal, discounted drink, etc. Have veterans show a current military I.D. to obtain the discount.
+A few ideas could be a free meal, percentage off of a meal, discounted drink, etc. Have veterans show a current military ID to obtain the discount.

 In 2017, NRN rounded up the best Memorial Day food and drink specials.
 Here’s a couple to give you some inspiration:

 - TGI Fridays offered a buy-one-free deal on their Burger Bar menu at select locations.